adarshanand67/ShareMe/README.md

   - Create random background image
   - Show all the created and save Posts
   - Logout button
+- SocialMediaButtons
+  - Layout of the social media buttons
+-

 <!-- ## Screenshots 📷